MichelleHeinrich/GodotWebviewPluginForAndroid/README.md

 - display any url in a webview (using openUrl)
 - save and load last visited url (using saveUrl and openLastUrl)
 - set a default website (using openUrl)
-- allow users to input an url to be displayed in a webview (using signals to pass url as an argument to openUrl)
+- allow users to input an url to be displayed in a webview (Noted: you need to use signals and pass the input url as an argument to openUrl)
-- none of these are global settings, so a link set in one script won't affect the url in another; kept separate by using instanceName (string argument) so any instance can have their own save and last visited url
+- NOTE: none of these are global settings, so a link set in one script won't affect the url in another; kept separate by using instanceName (string argument) so any instance can have their own save and last visited url

 Functions/methods exposed to Godot (and can be used in GDscript):